pieroproietti/penguins-blog/blog/2023-07-07-build-blendos.md

 I am uploading this image to the [penguins' eggs sourceforge](https://sourceforge.net/projects/penguins-eggs/files/ISOS/blendos/) page, created by the - let's say so orthodox - method among the images previously created with eggs.

-You can distinguish it simply by the lack of the `egg-of` prefix,
+You can distinguish it simply by the lack of the `egg-of-` prefix,

 ## Note
 You can comment in this page too, using you github account.